linux-system-roles/linux-system-roles.github.io/documentation/role-requirements.md

 # Dependencies/Requirements

+We can not use standard [role dependencies](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#role-dependencies) as defined in `meta/main.yml`, because they do not lead only to installation of these dependencies, but also their invocation.
+But we do not know if we want to invoke them at the installation time nor what arguments we want to pass.
+Therefore we will use the collection requirements here.

 The collections required at runtime will be specified in the `meta/collection-requirements.yml` file, as are done for other collections.
 ```yaml